 Chinese and Syrian representatives sign an economic cooperation agreement in Damascus, March 2020.
 China goes to great lengths to remain on good terms with all sides in the region | Photo: Ammar Safarjalani/Xinhua via Getty

 The new administration’s support of the two-state solution to the Israel-Palestine conflict, which the Trump administration all but abandoned, also signals a return to a more familiar Middle East policy.
-Since the signing of the Abraham Accords on the White House lawn last September, Beijing had been lamenting that the “so-called peace deal between the Israelis and the Arabs is not peace for the Palestinians.”
+Beijing has criticized the Abraham Accords, signed last September, claiming that "the so-called peace deal between the Israelis and the Arabs is not peace for the Palestinians.”
 While some in the region might see China’s concern for the Palestinians more as lip service than genuine concern, Beijing, balancing its relationships with both the Arab World and Israel, has a clear interest in reduced tensions between the parties.
 A return to the two-state solution path brings things back to China’s comfort zone.